sambgordon/compiled-interview-questions/CONTRIBUTIONS.md

 Prefix your branch names with the following:

-`add-answer` - Use when you've added an answer to a pre-existing question.
+`add-answer` - Use when you've added an answer to a pre-existing question

-`add-question` - Use when you've added a new question.
+`add-question` - Use when you've added a new question

-`typo` - Use for minor spelling errors and as well as grammatical improvements .
+`typo` - Use for minor spelling errors and as well as grammatical improvements

-`other` - Any other changes to be made.
+`other` - Any other changes to be made

 Then specify the file or files you've made the updates to.